 Even if you go through a dozen and still don’t find one that takes your fancy, keep going.
 Gobble up bite-sized chunks of books until you find one so delicious that you can’t help but devour the whole thing.

 “Reading Is Hard For Me”

 OK, there’s no tough-love advice for this one: it’s a completely legitimate problem… but it doesn’t mean that you can’t get any value out of books at all.

 Have you tried large print books?
 Have you tried reading on an e-reader instead of a paper book?
 Have you tried audiobooks?
-My grandmother has a fairly severe vision impairment, but she still gets a great deal of enjoyment out of audiobooks, and she’s always excited to get started on the next one.
+My grandmother lived with a fairly severe vision impairment, but she still got a great deal of enjoyment out of audiobooks, and she was always excited to get started on the next one.

 Whatever the hurdle, it can be crossed, I promise you – just keep investigating your options, and don’t get hung up on the notion that if it’s not ink on paper it “doesn’t count”.

 If you feel that reading is inaccessible to you for financial reasons, you’ve got options too!
 Try your local library as the first point of call.
 Even if you struggle to read paper books, they probably have electronic and audio options available to you, all for free.
 Even if the building is a long way away, they probably have some kind of program that allows books to be delivered or mailed to you.
 If they really can’t offer you anything that works for you, write to your local government council and tell them what services you need.
 After all, it’s up to them to provide resources to the community that funds them – and that includes you!

 Well, subscribe to Keeping Up With The Penguins, for starters.
 Do it right now: